rune/rune/docs/docs/publishing/supported-games.md

 # Supported Games

 Rune handles all the complexity of building a multiplayer game.
-You don't have to write any netcode or host servers.
-Moreover, you don't have to worry about game version mismatches, player reconnections, or even having enough players for your game!
-The [quick start section](quick-start.md) has more details on all the things that Rune handles for you.

-We've made this SDK to make your life simple.
-We've tried to make it general enough that you can build almost anything.
+We've made this SDK to make your life simple and we've tried to make it general enough that you can build almost anything.
 Any game that follows the [overall restrictions](how-it-works/syncing-game-state.md#restrictions) and [logic restrictions](advanced/logic-restrictions.md) is supported.
-Really your imagination is the limit!

 ## Examples of Supported Games